bookofproofs/bookofproofs.github.io/_sources/history/20th-century/boyer.md

 * While tutoring at Brooklyn, Boyer was also still studying at Columbia College.
 * Boyer became an Instructor in mathematics at Brooklyn College in 1934.
 * At Columbia he held a seminar 'Studies in intellectual history of the closing medieval and early modern centuries' which Boyer attended and at this seminar he met Marjorie Duncan Nice.
-* Marjorie and Carl were married on 29 June 1935.
 * However that may have been, Carl Boyer never allowed himself to be discouraged, and he proceeded to become his own kind of mathematician.
 * Of course, the reality was there before the sociologists analyzed it, but the only indication that Carl ever suffered from this was his advice to one of his four sons, all of whom are in scientific or scholarly life, not to go into mathematics unless confident of his own creativeness.
 * In addition to his work at Brooklyn College, Boyer was a Lecturer in Science at University College, Rutgers University, from 1935 to 1941.